 Page 3 of 3

-Vessels with an expiration date after January 1, 2100 are participants in the Escort Tug Inspection Program.
-So long as a vessels standing in the Escort Tug Inspection Program is maintained, its certification will not expire.
+ETIP - Escort Tug Inspection Program.
+So long as a vessel's standing in the Escort Tug Inspection Program is maintained, its certification will not expire.
 The Escort Tug Inspection Program is managed by OSPR.

 Appendix F